Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

 This project adds an explainability layer to understand why PharmCAT makes specific predictions and to identify potential biases.

 Key components:
-1. Converting VCF genetic data to analyzable CSV format
+1. Converting VCF genetic data to analyzable CSV format using the `vcf_to_csv.py` script.
+This function extracts the essential information from VCF files:
+     - Patient identifier
+     - Chromosome, position, and variant ID (rsID)
+     - Reference and alternate alleles
+     - Gene information (from the PX field)
+     - Genotype information

+     The function parses each non-header line in the VCF file, extracting the relevant fields and organizing them into a pandas DataFrame.
+This creates a clean, tabular representation of the genetic variants.
+More information can be seen in the [VCF to CSV Encoding](#VCF-to-CSV-Encoding) section
-2. Mapping phenotypes to numeric values for analysis
+2. Mapping phenotypes to numeric values for analysis, using the `phenotype_mapping.py` script.
+The mapping can be seen in the [Numeric Encoding of Phenotypes](#Numeric-Encoding-of-Phenotypes) section
-3. Performing correlation analysis and mutual information analysis to explain PharmCAT predictions
+3. Performing correlation analysis and mutual information analysis to explain PharmCAT predictions using `explainer.py`
-4. Analyzing potential demographic bias and fairness issues in predictions
+4. Analyzing potential demographic bias and fairness issues in predictions with the `fairness_bias_analyzer.py` script
 5. Visualizing results for better interpretation (Optional script provided.
 Not used in kubeflow pipeline)

 The project focuses on the key pharmacogenes: **CYP2B6, CYP2C9, CYP2C19, CYP3A5, SLCO1B1, TPMT, and DPYD.**